-The application probes for an active system timer and uses it to accurately pace the sound file output.
+The application probes for an active system timer and uses it to accurately pace the sound file playback.
 If no system timer is available, a delay loop is calculated instead.
 The delay loop will not be as accurate as the system timer.
+If the -DELAY options is specified on the command line, then the delay loop will be used regardless of whether the system has a hardware timer.
+This is useful if the hardware timer does not run at the 50Hz desired for sound playback.

-There are two modes of operations.
-A direct hardware interface for the AY-3-8910 or YM2149 chips, or a compatibility layer thru HBIOS supporting the SN76489 chip.
+There are two modes of operation.
+A direct hardware interface for the AY-3-8910 or YM2149 chips, or a compatibility layer thru HBIOS supporting both the AY-3-8910 and the SN76489 chip.

 By default the application will attempt to interface directly to the sound chip.
-The optional argument --hbios supplied after the filename, will enable the application to use the HBIOS sound driver.
+The optional argument --HBIOS supplied after the filename, will enable the application to use the HBIOS sound driver.